Author

 At the same time, transparency also means giving away information and sharing it with other companies in the value chain - something that is also subject to concern if sensitive information is involved.
 That’s why one learning from the pilot project is that the right balance between private and public data has to be found.
 What can or cannot be shared in the public chain is therefore one of the crucial questions to be considered.
 This makes selective data sharing an important feature, as it also provides flexibility for changes later in the process.

-Other than Neste, there are other progressive organisations and work groups driving digital product passports and building on existing frameworks and regulations.
+Other than Neste, other forward-thinking organisations and work groups are driving digital product passports and building on existing frameworks and regulations.

 What to look out for with digital product passports